|

 neoclassical economics and democracy are two virtually opposite

 things.
-Democracy is supposed to be about the ability of ordinary
+Democracy is supposed to be about the ability of

-a satisfactory outcome.
+certainty of a satisfactory outcome.

-Now compare the weak power of the vote with the strong everyday
+Now compare the weak power of the vote with the strong

-is many times stronger than the political one.
+such power) is many times stronger than the political one.

 However, since most people today are prevented from being